European Climate Initiative

-The European Climate Initiative (EUKI) is a funding instrument of the German Federal Ministry for Economic Affairs and Climate Action (BMWK).
+The European Climate Initiative (EUKI) is a funding instrument of the German Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN).
 The overall objective of the EUKI is to promote cooperation in the European Union (EU) to reduce greenhouse gas emissions.

 The European Climate Initiative finances cross-border climate action projects. of public and civil society actors such as non-governmental organizations, scientific institutes and municipalities.
-Currently (as of June 2022), the EUKI promotes and finances 157 projects in 31 European countries.
-More than 300 implementing organizations and implementing partners are active in the projects.
-The funding volume amounts to 79 million euros.
+Currently (as of December 2025), the EUKI promotes and finances 232 projects in 31 European countries.
+More than 450 implementing organizations and implementing partners are active in the projects.
+The funding volume amounts to 127 million euros.
 The EUKI forms the link between the National and the International Climate Initiative.

 History

 In November 2016, the German government decided to fund the European Climate Initiative and made funds available for the 2017 federal budget.
 In April 2017, the first EU-wide call for project ideas was launched, with 67 project proposals received and 22 projects selected for funding.
 In May 2017, the EUKI Secretariat established its office at the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
 A few months later, in September 2017, the first projects started their work.

 During the first EUKI annual conference in Berlin in February 2018, the publication of a second call for project ideas was announced.
 From 85 project outlines, EUKI subsequently selected 22 proposals for funding.
-A third ideas competition was launched in March 2019.
-Further call for project ideas followed in 2019, 2020 and 2021.
-From the 6th ideas competition, 25 projects were selected for funding.
-The 7th EUKI call for project ideas will start on 25 November 2022.
+The calls for projects are held annually and support between 20 and 30 projects each year.
+In 2026, the 10th EUKI call for project was conducted.